antonlogvinenko/rust-by-example/README.md

 * Async programming
   * Transforming `async` functions
 	* To the lazy tree of state machines (anonymous types implementing `Future<T>` trait) that can retry at `.await`
-	* Evaluation forced by `block_on` (or similarfunctions) that perform polling of events
+	* Evaluation forced by `block_on` (or similar functions) that perform polling of events
 	* Polling types: `spawn`, `spawn_local`, `spawn_blocked`
   * Pinning
 	* The problem
-		* generated futures that hold captured references to captured local variables inside
+		* generated futures that hold captured references to captured local variables inside are:
 			* safe to move if not polled yet (references aren't initialized)
 			* dangerous to move after polled (references are initialized, moving futurte makes them invalid)
 		* handwritten futures are safe to move